Title: On the Verge (Prelude to an Admission of Love)

 “Hurry, get inside,” she urges.
 She’s wearing an unzipped parka, looking as though she threw it on in a hurry, never intending to spend long out in the cold.
 She pulls the door shut behind them both as soon as he crosses the threshold.

 The relative silence inside shocks him.
 For one startled moment he thinks he’s gone deaf.
-But then muted sounds come to him: the faint sound of air movement through an HVAC system, hushed voices from rooms adjoining the hallway ahead, the muffled thump of wind across the roof.
+But then muted sounds come to him: the faint hum of air movement through an HVAC system, hushed voices from rooms adjoining the hallway ahead, the muffled thump of wind across the roof.

 “My partner…?”
 He peers down the corridor and sees no sign of Scully.